eurostat/gridviz/docs/reference.md

 ### Text style

-This style shows the grid cells as text.
+This style shows the grid cells as text labels.
 The text, its color and font size can be set according to some cell values.

 See [this basic example](https://eurostat.github.io/gridviz/examples/styles/text.html) ([code](../examples/styles/text.html)).

-Documentation coming soon.

 | Property | Type | Default | Description |
 | -------- | ---- | ------- | ----------- |